-The role requires high-level client service expertise and strategies for dealing with a diverse range of clients with different needs in a dynamic and complex environment.
+The Admissions Team coordinator ensures client-focused services are of a consistently high quality, managing complex issues, coordinating team projects and developing and implementing improved administrative processes.
+The role requires high-level client service expertise and well-developed strategies for managing a diverse range of clients with different needs in a dynamic and complex environment.